hackalog/vectorizers_playground/README.md

 ==============================
 _Author: Tutte Institute for Mathematics and Computing_

-An Easydata-generated repo for exploring the [TIMC vectorizers library](https://github.com/TutteInstitute/vectorizers) to construct document embeddings.
+An Easydata-generated repo for exploring the TIMC vectorizers library to construct document embeddings.

-ABOUT THIS REPO
+ABOUT EASYDATA
 ---------------

-This git repository is build from the [Easydata](https://github.com/hackalog/easydata) framework, which aims to make your data science workflow reproducible.
-The Easydata framework includes:
+This git repository is build on the [Easydata](https://github.com/hackalog/easydata) framework, making it easy to share your work with others andto build on the work of others.
+Easydata includes:

-* tools for managing conda environments in a consistent and reproducible way,
+* managing conda environments in a consistent and reproducible way,
-* built-in dataset management (including tracking of metadata such as LICENSES and READMEs),
+* built in dataset management (including tracking of licenses),
-* a prescribed project directory structure,
+* pre-established project structure,
 * workflows and conventions for contributing notebooks and other code.

 EASYDATA REQUIREMENTS